Barbara Jordan Media Awards

 The Barbara Jordan Media Awards Brochure is also available in large print upon request.

 For more information and resources on reporting on people with disabilities, as well as information on the national Katherine Schneider Journalism Award for Excellence in Reporting on Disability, visit the website of the National Center on Disability and Journalism.

-The Governor's Committee on People with Disabilities' 2013 Barbara Jordan Media Awards ceremony will be hosted by the University of Texas at Arlington Department of Communication.
-The Awards ceremony will be held at the College Park Center on the campus of UT Arlington on Saturday, April 13, 7:00pm.
-Individual tickets and table sponsorships are available online at the UTA Department of Communications website or at UTATickets.
+The Governor's Committee on People with Disabilities' 2014 Barbara Jordan Media Awards ceremony will be hosted by the University of North Texas Mayborn School of Journalism in Denton.
+The Awards ceremony will be held at the Apogee Center on the campus of UNT on Thursday, March 20, 11:30am.
+Bob Phillips of Texas Country Reporter will be the Keynote Speaker.
+Individual tickets and table sponsorships are available online at the UNT website.

 Dallas Morning News

 Visions Made Real by Tina Phan, Omar Gallaga, and Ralph Barrera, Austin